Below are answers to the most commonly asked questions. If you don't find what you're looking for, please contact us.

 22. Would recycling 100% of the treated wastewater at JWPCP be a way to avoid building a new tunnel?

 Over the last 50 years, the Sanitation Districts have been the nation's largest producer of recycled water.
 In 2016, we recycled over 32 billion gallons of recycled water, which is enough water to supply the cities of Long Beach and Cerritos for an entire year.
 We continue to look for new opportunities to partner with water purveyors on recycling projects.
-The Sanitation Districts are supporting the Water Replenishment District of Southern California on a large water recycling project known as the Groundwater Reliability Improvement Project (GRIP).
-This project is currently under construction.
+The Sanitation Districts are supporting the Water Replenishment District of Southern California on a large water recycling project known as the Albert Robles Center for Water Recycling and Environmental Learning (formerly known as the Groundwater Reliability Improvement Project or GRIP).
+The center and associated water recycling facility opened in 2019.
 The Sanitation Districts are also working with the Metropolitan Water District of Southern California (MWD) on the planning of a large potential water recycling project known as the Regional Recycled Water Project.

 As envisioned, the Regional Recycled Water Project includes a large water purification facility at the JWPCP that would purify treated water from the JWPCP and send that water throughout the region to replenish groundwater basins.
 While this project would help meet the county's water needs, a reliable tunnel and outfall system is needed for times when the water purification facility is out of service for maintenance or when demand for recycled water is low (e.g., after weeks of rainy weather).
 During large storms, flows into treatment plants increase and the potential water purification facility would handle less than half the flow treated at the JWPCP.
 The remainder would need to be discharged to the ocean.
 In summary, the new tunnel is needed to provide a safe, reliable wastewater management system regardless of the implementation of the Regional Recycled Water Project and additional water conservation.